BlakeHensleyy/QCC-DetectionEngineering/Foundations of Detection Engineering/98_LAB-your-org-telemetry-map.md

 This generates a YAML file containing your detection coverage mapped to ATT&CK techniques.

-This creates a layer showing:
-- **Colored cells**: Techniques where you have detections
-- **White/gray cells**: Techniques where you have NO detections

 **Important**: The output is in YAML format, not ATT&CK Navigator JSON.
 You'll need to convert it in the next step.

 </details>